-If you buy a coil over assembly you can prime the strut with the spring attached.
-You will have to do this to attach the spring if you continually buy a spring and strut combo separately of if you like to lower your suspension using lowering springs.
-This is the best spring compressor I found and its available on Amazon.
+If you buy a coil-over assembly you can prime the strut with the spring attached.
+You will have to do this to attach the spring if you continually buy a spring and strut combo separately or if you like to lower your suspension using lowering springs.
+This is the best spring compressor I found and it’s available on Amazon.

 The shock is designed so that it can be used in vertical as well as horizontal applications.
 The shock is installed vertically when the part is on the shelf and horizontally when the part is on the workbench.